huaqianlee/resume/resume_en.md

 SUMMARY
 -------

-I graduated from Sichuan Normal University Chengdu College .
+I graduated from Sichuan Technology and Business University .
 Now I mainly use Ubuntu and Windows operating system.
 I do love open source technology and be crazy for Linux and Android.
 I always focus on some new technology and open source projects which I would like to contribute my strength to.
 So far my main work is about the driver and the system level, but I am interested in app and web , too.
 I  almost spend  all of my spare time on learning English, Android, etc.

 INTRODUCTION
 ------------------